JasonGiedymin/nginx-init-ubuntu/README.md

 When using the ansible role mentioned above you will need to set `nginx_docker_override` to `True` as the role will detect if running within a Dockerfile.
 This is to prevent nginx running in `daemon` mode.

-A copy of [nginx-init-ubuntu](https://github.com/JasonGiedymin/nginx-init-ubuntu) is present in the [ansible role](https://github.com/AnsibleShipyard/ansible-nginx) role.
+A copy of [nginx-init-ubuntu](https://github.com/JasonGiedymin/nginx-init-ubuntu) is present in the [ansible role](https://github.com/AnsibleShipyard/ansible-nginx).

 ## Contributions ##
 _Contributions are welcome!_